basho/basho_docs/source/languages/en/timeseries/using/configuring.md

 ####Field Names
 Field names (`myfamily`, `myseries`, etc) must be strings, in addition to having the correct case.
-If field names need to contain special cases (e.g. spaces or punctutation) they can be single quoted.
+If field names need to contain special cases (e.g. spaces or punctuation) they can be single quoted.

 Field names define the structure of the data, taking the format: